 Na Thon on the island of Ko Samui is the departure point for the port at Thong Sala on Ko

 Pha Ngan which is only 15 kilometres (9 miles) south of the island.
 A

-Songserm express boat departs every day for the 45 minute voyage.
+Songserm express boat departs every day for the 45-minute voyage.
 There's a Seatrain vehicle ferry that does the same trip.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.

 Tips on travelling from Thailand to Cambodia with advice on border crossing, visas and immigration, various travel options and places of interest such as Angkor Wat, Siem Reap and Phnom Penh

 Nothing like the ancient city of Ayutthaya in Central Thailand could take your breath away more.
 Wat Phra Ram and Wat Phra Manathat are just two of the magnificent ruins here.